 Currently, the app only works in a handful of major US cities: Atlanta; Austin; Boston; Charlotte; Chicago; Dallas; Detroit; Houston; Los Angeles; Miami; New York; Philadelphia; Phoenix; San Francisco; Seattle, and Washington D.C.

-Chairish are another furniture specialist, but they sell more than just chairs.
+Chairish is another furniture specialist, but they sell more than just chairs.

 Unlike Trove, Chairish isn’t free: there’s a 20% commission.
 This fee is steep, so it may seem like a no-brainer to opt for a no-fees site, but there are some benefits to using Chairish.